ietf-rats/draft-birkholz-rats-suit-attestation-results/draft-birkholz-rats-suit-claims.md

 ## Interpreter Record Claims

 This class of Claims represents the content of SUIT Records generated by Interpreters running on Recipients.
 They are always bundled into Claim Sets representing SUIT Reports and are intended to be included in Evidence generated by an Attester.
 The Interpreter Record Claims appraised by a Verifier can steer a corresponding a Firmware Appraisal procedures that consumes this Evidence.
-Analogously, these Claims can be re-used in generated Attestation Results as Trustworthiness Vectors {{-tpr}}.
+Analogously, these Claims can be re-used in generated Attestation Results as Trustworthiness Vectors {{-ar4si}}.

 ### record-success